Should I Become a Certified Bookkeeper?

 Bookkeepers keep track of financial records for companies and organizations.
-In order to ensure that financial statements are updated and accurate, they must understand how to use spreadsheets and database software programs.
+To ensure updated and accurate financial statements, they must understand how to use spreadsheets and database software programs.
 The financial statements will include expenditures, debts, receipts, accounts payable and receivable, invoices and profits.
 Travel may be involved for those who work for multiple concerns.
 Depending on the position, overtime hours might be required at certain times of the year.
 The U.S. Bureau of Labor Statistics reported the median annual salary for bookkeeping, accounting and auditing clerks was $37,250 in May 2016.

 Step 1: Acquire a High School Diploma

 A high school diploma is the minimum educational requirement needed in order to become a bookkeeper.
-While enrolled in high school, a prospective bookkeeper needs to take courses related to mathematics, computers, accounting and English; this will lay the necessary groundwork to pursue training at the next level or find employment.
+While enrolled in high school, you need to take courses related to mathematics, computers, accounting and English.
+This will lay the necessary groundwork to pursue training at the next level or find employment.

-- Consider a certificate or associate's degree program.
+Consider a certificate or associate's degree program.
 Bookkeeping programs are available at the certificate and associate's degree level.
 Certification for experienced bookkeepers is available through the American Institute of Professional Bookkeepers.
-These programs will teach students how to record costs, value inventory, calculate depreciation, analyze financial statements and use software programs.
+These programs will teach you how to record costs, value inventory, calculate depreciation, analyze financial statements and use software programs.
 Courses will cover topics in QuickBooks, Microsoft Excel, bookkeeping, business math and payroll administration.

 After being hired, employers often provide an extensive job training process with new bookkeepers.
 Paired up with an experienced bookkeeper, new employees will observe work policies and learn how to perform the necessary operations associated with bookkeeping.
 Each employer will have different policies or methods for conducting work, so it is important that bookkeepers learn how the work is performed.